joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

 ---
 layout: post
 published: true
-title: Can You Beat the Heats?
+title: Can you beat the heats?
 date: 2024/05/06
 subtitle: A good old racetrack whodunit.
 tags: information-theory trees